Berkeley Springs in Morgan County, West Virginia — The American South (Appalachia)

 Erected 1931 by Citizens of Morgan County unveiled by the NSDAR of West Virginia.

 Topics and series.
 This historical marker is listed in these topic lists: Parks & Recreational Areas • Patriots & Patriotism • Settlements & Settlers • Waterways & Vessels.
-In addition, it is included in the Daughters of the American Revolution (DAR), the Former U.S. Presidents: #01 George Washington, the George Washington Slept Here, and the West Virginia, Berkeley Springs, Town of Bath Lots series lists.
+In addition, it is included in the Daughters of the American Revolution, the Former U.S. Presidents: #01 George Washington, the George Washington Slept Here, and the West Virginia, Berkeley Springs, Town of Bath Lots series lists.
 A significant historical date for this entry is July 10, 1842.

 Location.
 39° 37.582′ N, 78° 13.607′ W. Marker is in Berkeley Springs, West Virginia, in Morgan County.
-Marker is at the intersection of Fairfax Street and Mercer St., on the right when traveling east on Fairfax Street.
+It is at the intersection of Fairfax Street and Mercer St., on the right when traveling east on Fairfax Street.
 Touch for map.
 Marker is in this post office area: Berkeley Springs WV 25411, United States of America.
 Touch for directions.

-Photographed By Beverly Pfingsten, September 28, 2008
+Photographed by Beverly Pfingsten, September 28, 2008

 3. George Washington display in Berkeley Springs Museum